ario86/QuickCash/README.md

-# Wallet app created using concepts of Python
+# e-wallet based created using core concepts of Python